Happy Birthday, Ernest Hemingway

 Hemingway returned to the US at the end of World War I, married, and took a job as a journalist.
 Wanderlust struck again, and the couple traveled to Paris.
 Hemingway became a member of the “Lost Generation,” a group of expatriates that included fellow writers Ezra Pound and Gertrude Stein.
 Both individuals had a profound influence on Hemingway’s writing style.

 After his first marriage failed, Hemingway remarried and settled in Key West, Florida.
 He earned fame for his novels The Sun Also Rises and For Whom The Bell Tolls as his second marriage soured.
-Remarried to a fellow war correspondent, Hemingway covered Chiang Kai-Shek’s war against Japan, purchased a home in Cuba and hunted German submarines during World War II.
+Remarried to a fellow war correspondent, Hemingway covered Chiang Kai-Shek’s war against Japan, purchased a home in Cuba, and hunted German submarines during World War II.
 He observed the D-Day landings as a war correspondent for Collier’s magazine.
 Hemingway was nearly court-martialed after the liberation of Paris for violating the Geneva Convention, which forbid war correspondents from carrying guns.

 Hemingway remained in Cuba following Fidel Castro’s rise to power.
 Although he initially embraced the communist dictator, Hemingway left Cuba when conflicts increased.
 Hemingway was awarded the Pulitzer Prize in 1953, and the Nobel Prize in Literature in 1954 for The Old Man and the Sea.
 In that tale, an old fisherman suffers the loss of his greatest catch but recovers his own lost dignity in the process.